-Other changes that could scare your card issuer (but not necessarily hurt your credit score): taking cash advances or even using your cards at businesses that could indicate current or future money stress i.e. Pawnbroker and frequent credit card use at the casino.
+Other changes that could scare your card issuer (but not necessarily hurt your credit score): taking cash advances or even using your cards at businesses that could indicate current or future money stress i.e. Pawnbroker and frequent credit card used at the casino.

-- Be Attentive on your credit report
+7. Be Attentive to your credit report

-If you are denied credit (or don’t qualify for the lender’s best rate), the lender has to show you the credit score it used, Another smart move is to regularly check your credit score.
+If you are denied credit (or don’t qualify for the lender’s best rate), the lender has to show you the credit score it used, another smart move is to regularly check your credit score.

 The creditor will suggest the credit rating company it has used to carry out searches on your credit report.